You can configure the MySQL Server which MySQL Shell connects

 --uri command option, the

-\connect command, and the
+\connect command, and methods

 The URI type string should use the following format:

 Percent encoding must be used for reserved characters in the

 elements of the URI type string.
 For example, if you specify a